gbrunner/adv-programming-for-gis-and-rs/Week 9/README.md

 ```
 eq = gis.content.import_data(sdf4, title='Magnitude Greater than 5')
 ```
 - Create a Webmap that shows the magnitude 5 earthquake locations.
+You choose the renderer.

 2. Go to the [USGS Earthquakes Hazard Program and download *All Earthquakes* from the *Past Week*](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php).
 Using **pandas**:
 - Read in that CSV.